lorrainescanlon/scramble-ed/README.md

 ### Acknowledgements
 - I am gratefull to the Code Institute tutor support team for helping and guiding me in the right direction.
-- A special thanks to my mentor Medale Oluwafemi for his guidance and great advice.
+- A special thanks to my mentor Medale Oluwafemi for his guidance also.